GliomaGenomics/GBM_TF_analysis/README.md

 * a file containing {gene_id}\t{gene_name}\n for gencode v27 in order to convert the stead data to names: gencode.v27_geneidtoname.txt
 * a file containing {gene_id}\t{hgnc_symbol}\n from https://biomart.genenames.org/martform/#!/default/HGNC?datasets=hgnc_gene_mart: gencode.v27_geneidtohgnc.txt
 * the "IlmnID, CHR_hg38, Start_hg38, End_hg38" columns from https://webdata.illumina.com/downloads/productfiles/methylationEPIC/infinium-methylationepic-v-1-0-b5-manifest-file-csv.zip, with the data starting on row 9: infinium-methylationepic-v-1-0-b5-manifest-file_extract.txt
+* hg38.fasta

 ### original_data
-Contains stead cohort expression tables, count data, batch-corrected-protein-coding-only expression data and metadata
+Contains stead cohort expression tables, count data, batch-corrected-protein-coding-only expression data and metadata Also contains JARID2promotersPeaks.bed which is a control where ChIP-seq was performed on a single recurrent sample using an anti-JARID2 antibody and input DNA which had been extracted and sheared but not immunoprecipitated.

 ### glass_data
 This folder contains glass data from Synapse: